 Different regions have different preferences and sensitivities.
 Ignoring these can lead to misunderstandings or even backlash.

 Adapting a game to different cultures can be a daunting task.
 It involves more than just language; it requires a deep understanding of the target audience.
+Planning and market research are essential, as they inform localization strategies by defining target regions and researching local cultural preferences.
 Developers must research cultural norms, values, and taboos to ensure a smooth gaming experience.
+The development team plays a crucial role by integrating localized content into the game’s code repository, supporting automation, version control, and collaboration to facilitate effective cultural adaptation.

 Gameplay mechanics can also be influenced by localization.
 Certain puzzles, challenges, or mechanics may need adjustment to suit different regions.
 For example, a puzzle relying on knowledge of a specific culture’s history may need modification for international audiences.